2024 Dodge Challenger: The New Dodge Challenger Future Electric Muscle Car Review

 The 2024 Dodge Challenger gets a six-cylinder turbo offering alongside electric power in one of the leaks posted online hinting that the next Dodge Challenger and Charger may not yet be fully electric and could retain petrol power, with six cylinders and twin turbochargers.

-Earlier this month Dodge announced that the ‘Hemi’ V8 family of engines would no longer be installed in the Challenger coupe and Charger sedan from late 2023 with a new era of ‘eMuscle’ cars to harness electric power.
+The end of the V8 era may be approaching, but a former employee has suggested the Dodge Challenger 2024 and Dodge Charger 2024 will adopt the new 3.0-liter twin-turbo six-cylinder petrol engine.
+Earlier this month Dodge announced that the ‘Hemi’ V8 family of engines would no longer be installed in the Challenger coupe and Charger sedan from late 2023 with a new era of ‘muscle’ cars to harness electric power.

 However, while some versions of future Dodge muscle cars will adopt electric motors – previewed last week as the Dodge Charger Daytona SRT Concept – it now appears that some versions could continue to be offered with the petrol engine of the all-new six-cylinder ‘Hurricane’. ‘ machine family.

 Right now, the majority of people expect Dodge’s first EV to be an electric Ram 1500 that will compete with the Ford F-150 Lightning and Chevrolet Silverado EV.
-While an electric Ram is definitely coming (Dodge confirmed last year) it may not be the brand’s first electric vehicle.
+While an electric Ram is coming (Dodge confirmed last year) it may not be the brand’s first electric vehicle.
+Instead, it looks like the next-generation Challenger and Charger, due for release in 2024, will be completely electric.

 So there you have it, the next-generation Charger and Challenger (which will be due in just two years) look set to be all-electric with no engine options.
 Dodge has been teasing the 2-door electric muscle car for a while now, but most people assumed when it finally arrived it would be a separate model from the V6/V8 Challenger.

+However, now it looks like it will replace the ICE Challenger.
+A bold move from Dodge.
 We’ll have to find out more about Dodge’s so far unclear electric plans in the weeks that follow.
 The brand is expected to showcase the electric muscle car in concept form this August.
 Other models, such as the Ram 1500 EV crossover and Hornet PHEV, may also be featured.

-2024 Dodge Challenger Refresh
+2024 Challenger Refresh

 Dodge will release a series of “Last Call” Challenger and Charger models for 2023 before discontinuing gas-powered versions of both models, which will switch to pure electric vehicles starting in 2024.